JG1ANDONLY/Analysis-of-Lymphoblastoid-Cell-Lines-LCL-mRNA-Levels-Based-on-GWAS-Models/README.md

 ## Methods

+1. No covariates

+I built a linear model having genotype data as the independent variable, and phenotype data as the dependent variable with no covariates included.
+Then, I made manhattan plots and QQ plots and observed that 3 out of 5 phenotypes indicate potential causal polymorphism sites, and their QQ plots are ideal- most of the p-values observed follow a uniform distribution (i.e. they are not in linkage disequilibrium with a causal polymorphism so the null hypothesis is correct!) but the few that were in linkage disequilibrium with a causal polymorphism  produce significant p-values (extremely low = extremely high -log(p-values)) in the tail.
+However, the remaining 2 phenotypes do not have ideal manhattan plots and QQ plots.
+So I decided to create linear models with two covariates **Population and Gender** included.

+2. With covariates

+After including **Population and Gender** as covariates, I discovered no significant change to the linear model without covariates.
+The same 3 phenotype mentioned above still indicate

+That means,

 ## Discussion

 There are some possible further research that we can carry out in the future.
 For example, we can refer to UCSC genome browser for nucleotide/codon letters and then hypothesize the mRNA levels.
 This will require a lot of biochemistry backgrounds.